OzTamir/Databases-Project/README.md

 ***

 ## TODO:
 Those are the things left to do before I submit the project.
-The sub-lists are randomly ordered.
+The sub-lists are by order of importance.

   - Finish the actual project part:
-    - Viewing products, and orders
+    - Editing/Deleting inventory, products, categories, suppliers, orders
-    - Creating new orders, categories
+    - Viewing products, categories
-    - Editing inventory
+    - Creating categories

-  - Minor improvments (By order of importance):
+  - Minor improvments :
     - Better documentation
     - Bettre error numbring (Exit status codes need to mean something)
     - Add a settings view, allowing to change the configuration